kbrenn02/ecommerce-platform/Notes.md

 Similar to the frontend folder, we create a components folder to hold the different pages for the admin panel.
 Again, similar to frontend, we need to run `npm react-router-dom`

+### Functionality / Connections
+The admin panel, backend, and frontend are their own apps, but they need to connect.

+When an admin creates a product, it needs to call on the API endpoints in the backend, which then add the product to the frontend.